ellysh/video-game-bots/ClickerBots/protection.md

 ## Keyboard State Checking

-Windows OS provides a kernel level mechanism to distinguish emulated keystrokes.
+Windows OS provides a kernel level mechanism to distinguish the simulated keystrokes.
 It is possible to set a hook function by [`SetWindowsHookEx`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644990%28v=vs.85%29.aspx) WinAPI function for monitoring system events.
 There are several types of available hook functions.
 Each of them captures a specific kind of the events.
 The `WH_KEYBOARD_LL` hook type allows to capture all low-level keyboard input events.
 The function hook receives a [`KBDLLHOOKSTRUCT`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644967%28v=vs.85%29.aspx) structure which contains a detailed information about the events.
 All keyboard events, that have been produced by `SendInput` or `keybd_event` WinAPI functions, have a `LLKHF_INJECTED` flag in the `KBDLLHOOKSTRUCT` structure.
 Keyboard events, that are produced by a keyboard driver, has not the `LLKHF_INJECTED` flag.
 This behaviour is provided by the Windows kernel level and this is impossible to customize it on WinAPI level.

 This is a [`KeyboardCheckProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/KeyboardCheckProtection.au3) script that checks `LLKHF_INJECTED` flag to detect a clicker bot:
 ```AutoIt